arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-24.d01.md

 - 13
 - 14
 -  0

+My earthly life today is the realization of heavenly patterns.
+In the field of my personal life it reaps the harvest of Yesterday and sows the seed of Tomorrow.
+My true Self directs the alchemical operation which transmutes my personality into a more adequate vehicle of its manifestation.
+THE VISION OF MY JOYOUS DESTINY IS EVEN NOW PERCEIVED BY MY TRUE SELF.

+---

 The seed sown springs up in the rich fruitage of ideas and forms suggested by the ripening grain at the feet of the Empress.
 Even so, among the letters we are now considering, does Daleth, symbol of the womb, precedes Nun, which has for centuries upon centuries represented the Martian, phallic, masculine power.
 Thus our first Key corresponds to the fruitful mother, Venus.
 It is related psychologically to the creative function of subconsciousness (Key 3).